top of page

 A great winter cocktail party menu is built around warm flavors, simple prep, and flexible grazing.

-Here’s a sample menu you can adapt for your own home:
+Here’s a sample menu we can adapt for our own homes:

 Signature Winter Cocktails

-Choose 1–2 drinks so you’re not juggling a full bar.
+Choose 1–2 drinks so we’re not juggling a full bar.

 • Winter citrus spritz (orange, prosecco, rosemary)